 Once you have a strong motivation, you need a bit of a financial reality check.
 You need to see where your family finances are and how long it will take you to pay everything back.
 There are a few essential pieces of information you need:

 - The amount leftover that you can put toward debt.

-Credit counselling services can help you look objectively at your financial position, help you manage money, and provide you with debt relief tools that can put your goals within reach.
+Credit counselling services can help you look objectively at your financial position, help you manage money, and provide you with debt relief and family budgeting tools that can put your goals within reach.

 3) Reduce Your Interest Charges

 Debt is expensive, but if you’ve been paying attention to how your credit card bills work, you already know that.
 Every month, interest charges gobble up the money you pay back, making it harder to gain real headway.